 This still life by Spanish master Luis Melendez (1716-1780) contrasts to W.B.
 Gould’s work in a number of ways.
 For instance, how about the palette of colors?
 Or the overall composition?
 And the solidity of the forms, especially the melon?
 Do you feel as if you can almost touch the pieces of fruit plus the […]

 Tag Archives | Spanish art

-Click on the works of art to enlarge or enhance them.
+Reposting of blog on artist Goya who worked in the late 18th century and the early 19th century.
 THE ARTIST’S WAY: INSIDE THE CREATIVE MIND THE MANY FACES OF GOYA Basically artists are alone.
-Yes, they do have teachers and mentors during their careers to stimulate and guide them, but they are destined to actualize their visions solo in what can be […]
+Yes, they do have teachers and mentors during their careers to stimulate and guide them, but they are destined […]